hardisj/erinsaudiocorner/content/english/loudspeakers/Neumi_BS5P.md

 As stated in the above, this is a powered version of the Neumi BS5 passive bookshelf speaker set, which I also reviewed [here](https://www.erinsaudiocorner.com/loudspeakers/neumi_bs5/).

-MSRP for the single speaker is about $150 USD for a pair.
+MSRP is about $150 USD for a pair.

 And here are some specs copied from the manual: